thefrontside/bigtest/website/docs/interactors/4-matchers-assertions.md

 └─ Received: "bar"
 ```

-Here is another simple example of how a matcher can be constructed:
+Here is a simple example of how a `greaterThan()` matcher can be constructed:

 ```js
 export function greaterThan(number) {